carolinejones942/datajournalism-fall2025/assignment1.md

 * This story was certainly executed to a high degree.
    * The story flowed well and had little to no grammatical errors.
 The writing was captivating and the data was explained and analyzed well.
 One improvement I would like to highlight is that at some points the explanations were a bit lengthy and this story could have been trimmed up a bit, which would make it tighter.

+### Type and color

+* This story used type and color very effectively.
+   * It all looked cohesive, like it belonged together.
+   * The data visualizations and other graphics were simple and put the most important pieces of information on the forefront.
+   * The use of type and color certainly made sense.
+For example:
+      * Type: Score of 5
+         * The fonts were appropriate, readable, and sized well.
+They were emboldened or underlined at appropriate times to make important data or other information stand out.
+      * Color: Score of 5
+         * Color was also used well in this piece.
+It demonstrated concepts that corresponded to the color used in the various data visualizations and graphics.
+Shades of red were used often to represent fire risk.
+Color gradients from deep red into brown were also used to indicate areas of high and low fire risk, respectively.